Responsive Nonprofit Moves Management

 • Meeting with leadership

-• Observing a program in action
+• Participation in a program

-• Handwritten thank you notes
+• Handwritten thank-you notes

 As you create your moves management strategy, choose the standard moves that make up your major donor journeys.
 What are the first ways you engage?
 What do you offer next to invite deeper connection?